techfolios/template-old/essays/Ethics.md

 ### We, as developers, are often one of the last lines of defense against potentially dangerous and unethical practices

-### Think twice about the effects of my code before I write it
+### Think twice about the effects of your code before you write it